The 7 Feminine Archetypes: Discover Who You Are

 Your light and shadow are like two sides of the same coin – you can’t escape your darkness but you can choose which side to act on.

-The paintings I created to represent the 7 Feminine Archetypes are here to connect you with your purpose and potential.
+The illustrations I created to represent the 7 Feminine Archetypes are here to connect you with your purpose and potential.

 Each artwork corresponds to a Greek goddess embodying the Archetype, with mythological symbolism woven into it.
 The 7 Feminine Archetypes can be used as a tool on your path towards self-mastery and serve you to fully develop all aspects of yourself.